timo-quinn/liarbird/README.md

 `firebase functions:config:set deviceAuthKey="<some value>"`

 The deviceAuthKey should never be saved in the repo.
 It's just a safeguard to prevent configuration being changed without authorization for the managed devices in the field.

-## Development

-To start the development website, run:

-`yarn start`

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).